syncfusion-content/xamarin-docs/Xamarin/TreeView/Working-with-SfTreeView.md

 ## SetDirty

-Using this [SetDirty](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~SetDirty.html) method, you can recomputed the amount of cache for the whole node.
+Using this [SetDirty](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~SetDirty.html) method, you can recompute the amount of cache for the whole node which helps to update the changes in TreeViewNode engine to refresh the UI.

 {% endhighlight %}
 {% highlight c# %}